From writing letters to supporting wildlife corridors, these ideas will help you make a difference in ways both large and small.

 5. Keep learning

 There is so much to learn about the Earth, its species and all the incredible life that exists here.
 Whether you’re looking for inspiration to double down on a low-waste lifestyle, encouragement to plant a native garden or tools to understand the intricacies of the climate crisis, you will find the more you read and watch, the more excited you’ll be to get started on your own contributions.
-Check out all the books we recommended in 2021 , these books about forests and trees and this Q&A with director Luke Griswold-Tergis about his documentary Pleistocene Park.
+Check out all the books we recommended in 2021 and 2022, these books about forests and trees and this Q&A with director Luke Griswold-Tergis about his documentary Pleistocene Park.

 Action item: Find a book or film you're interested in and read or watch to get inspired.